During pregnancy, the body goes through many physical changes. The skin is also prone to these effects.

 Prurigo of pregnancy

-This condition can take several months to resolve, even extending beyond the delivery date.
+This condition can take several months to resolve, with symptoms sometimes extending beyond the delivery date.

-Pemphigoid gestationis is an autoimmune disorder that typically appears during the second or third trimester, or, in some cases, in the time immediately following childbirth.
+Pemphigoid gestationis is an autoimmune disorder that typically occurs during the second or third trimester.
+In some cases, it might occur in the time immediately following childbirth.

 Symptoms of this condition include blisters on the abdomen or other parts of the body.
-This condition slightly increases the risk for preterm birth or a small baby.
+This condition slightly increases the risk of preterm birth or a baby with low birth weight.

 Intrahepatic cholestasis of pregnancy

-Symptoms of ICP generally resolve within the first few after birth.
+Symptoms of ICP generally resolve after birth.
 However, ICP also increases the risk of preterm labor and fetal death.

-Speak with your healthcare provider if you are experiencing any unusual, concerning, or worsening skin conditions.
+Speak with a healthcare provider on experiencing any unusual skin conditions that get worse.
 Seek advice before starting treatment.